JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/docs/src/examples.md

 We find two distinct solutions and conclude that the degree of ``V`` is 2.

 ## Using different types of homotopies
-the following example is from section 7.3 of [The numerical solution of systems of polynomials, Sommese, Wampler].
+The following example is from section 7.3 of [The numerical solution of systems of polynomials, Sommese, Wampler].

 Consider a triangle with sides a,b,c and let θ be the angle opposite of c.
 The goal is to compute θ from a,b,c.
 We define sθ := sin θ and cθ := cos θ.
 The polynomial corresponding system is.